About Me

 • MA Integrative Counselling and Psychotherapy - BACP Accredited (University of Roehampton)

-• Level 3 Certificate in Counselling Skills (CityLit College)
+• Level 3 Certificate in Counselling Skills (CityLit)

 Further training: